 The 125th anniversary of The Hound of the Baskervilles is approaching (September to December 2026) Conan Doyle’s most famous Sherlock Holmes story was set against the brooding Dartmoor moorland.

-This feature explores why remote and unfamiliar landscapes can feel psychologically unsettling, and how human responses to darkness, isolation and uncertainty in wild environments reflect broader patterns in how we interpret risk, unfamiliarity and change in everyday life.
-Also, why some people experience these settings as stimulating or restorative, while others find them threatening and avoid them.
+This feature explores why remote and unfamiliar landscapes can feel psychologically unsettling.
+And how human responses to darkness, isolation and uncertainty in wild environments, often reflect broader patterns in how we interpret risk, unfamiliarity and change.
+It also covers why some people find wild, unfamiliar places stimulating or restorative.

 Gambling Levy and the future of harm reduction funding

-Explores how the UK-wide statutory Gambling Levy will reshape the way harm-prevention organisations are funded, and what this means for how projects are designed, delivered and evaluated.
+Explores how the UK gambling levy will reshape the way harm-prevention organisations are funded, and what this means for how projects are designed, delivered and evaluated.

 In April, UK government announced the provisional allocation of £25.4 million to support gambling-harms prevention and resilience initiatives.